-Furthermore, the proposed residential development encourages a mix of transitsupportive uses, as defined by local municipalities, that supports the needs of residents in a walkable environment in accordance with Section 5.6.19.2.
+The proposal also supports housing options geared towards students and senior citizens for a more inclusive range of housing options in accordance with Section 5.9.46 and 5.9.50.
+Furthermore, the proposed mixed-use development encourages a mix of transit-supportive uses, as defined by local municipalities, such as residential, retail, and office uses that supports the needs of employees and residents in a walkable environment in accordance with Section 5.6.19.2.

 The subject application is within the 'Urban System' in Schedule E-1: Regional Structure, 'Urban Growth Centre' in Schedule E-3: The Growth Plan Policy Areas in Peel, and located within a 'Primary or Secondary Major Transit Station Area" in Schedule E-2: Strategic Growth Areas of the Region of Peel Official Plan.
 The subject site is also designated "Primary Major Transit Station Area" and "Growth Plan Priority Transit Corridors" in Schedule E5: Major Transit Station Areas.
-The proposed Secondary Plan Amendment and Zoning By-law Amendment conforms to the Regional Policies with respect to healthy communities, achieving higher density residential land uses in appropriate areas that will optimize the use of underutilized land, utilize existing infrastructure, and encourage the active and public transportation.
+The proposed Secondary Plan Amendment and Zoning By-law Amendment conforms to the Regional Policies with respect to healthy communities, achieving a mix of land uses in appropriate areas that will optimize the use of underutilized land, utilize existing infrastructure, and encourage the active and public transportation.